Writing Classes:

 Object.new will return a new object.
 When overriding the class method .new you must call the superclass, which in turn calls its superclass, up until Object.new is called and an object is actually created and its memory allocated.

-In this case note that super.new called the method new on the superclass and returned a new object.
-Subsequently we are calling the .init method on that object, which is an instance method.
+In this case note that super.new calls the method new on the superclass and returns a new object.

 Class variables are accessible within class methods and in any instance methods.